-Rolling Stewardship may be feasible for certain types of low-level waste that decays quickly allowing its free release or conventional disposal in several decades, but not for wastes that will remain radioactive for several hundred years or longer.
-Detailed characterization data would allow the half-life of the waste inventory to be assessed and potentially identify any shorter-lived low-level waste as Rolling Stewardship candidates.
-However, Rolling Stewardship is not in line with international best practices for the long-term management of radioactive waste.
+Rolling stewardship may be feasible for certain types of low-level waste that decay quickly allowing their free release or conventional disposal in several decades, but not for wastes that will remain radioactive for several hundred years or longer.
+Detailed characterization data would allow the half-life of the waste inventory to be assessed and potentially identify any shorter-lived low-level waste as rolling stewardship candidates.
+However, rolling stewardship is not in line with international best practices for the long-term management of radioactive waste.
 Additional cost considerations include the potential need to repackage waste as waste containers degrade for centuries, as well as the potential need for new, specialized long-term facilities.